formulahendry/node-red-contrib-cognitive-services/README.md

-# node-red-contrib-cognitive-services
-Node-RED nodes for Microsoft Cognitive Services
+Nodes for Microsoft Cognitive Services